kevinschaul/kevinschaul.github.io/_posts/2013-02-19-tutorial-create-simple-graphics-with-box-chart-maker.md

 wordpress_id: 1366
 show_on_homepage: true
 tease: true
+blurb: As part of my AP-Google journalism in technology scholarship, I developed a tool to help jouranlists create simple graphics for online.
 ---

 As part of my AP-Google journalism in technology scholarship, I developed a tool to help journalists create simple graphics for online.
 I call it [Box Chart Maker](http://www.kevinschaul.com/projects/box-chart-maker/).
 I'll walk through the creation of a chart using the tool.